HPC usage & utilities¶

 Download SRA files manually¶

-If sra-tools encounters connection resets or other SRA-side errors, download files manually with fastq-dump and use --reads instead:
+If sra-tools encounters connection resets or other SRA-side errors, download files manually with fastq-dump and use --reads to pass the downloaded files instead:

 # Install sra-tools via micromamba